Saturday 18 November 1939

 British freighter Blackhill hits a mine and sinks.

 The Royal Navy merchant cruiser California captures German freighter Eilbeck and the German freighter Borkum in the Denmark Strait.

-The Norwegians detain the German supply ship Westerwald whilst the vessels is using Norwegian waters to return to Germany from the North Atlantic.
+The Norwegians detain the German supply ship Westerwald whilst the vessel is using Norwegian waters to return to Germany from the North Atlantic.

-The crew of the Africa Shell identify the Admiral Graf Spee as having sunk their vessel near Madagascar.
+The crew of the Africa Shell identifies the Admiral Graf Spee as having sunk their vessel near Madagascar.

-More mine-laying activity by the Kriegsmarine off the Humber estuary.
+More mine-laying activity by the Kriegsmarine near the Humber estuary.